battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 When tasked to extract information from a string, most seasoned developers - especially the ones with some kind of Linux background - will resort to regular expressions.
 While regular expressions are incredibly powerful and very well suited for most parsing jobs, they don't scale very well.
 With increasing complexity they tend to become very cryptic, if not unreadable.

-In functional programming, it's common to use parser combinators that combine small atomic parsers to build a complex ruleset.
+Another alternative is to use parser combinators that combine small atomic parsers to build a complex ruleset.

 Let's see how parser combinators can be used in an (admittedly simple) context.
 One of our customers runs a fascinating webservice: Using a easy-to-understand URL scheme, you can remotely control a rendering engine that can effectively combines hundreds of different car parts in order to render a photorealistic image of a specific car configuration.
+One task in a recent project was to extract car-configuration-specific data from a webservice URL and I solved it in just a few lines of easily maintainable code using JParsec.

-One task in a recent project was to extract configuration-specific data from a webservice URL.
-Let's see how parser combinators can be used to accomplish this task.
 Our customer's API is confident, so I have to anonymize the URLs.

 ## The webservice